 When you can physically challenge yourself on a daily basis, you’ll find that you’re more willing to accept other challenges.

-If you’re not particularly a fan of working out, think about other ways you can challenge yourself and push yourself out of your comfort zone at least once a day.
+That’s how I choose to challenge myself, but if you’re not particularly a fan of working out, think about other ways you can challenge yourself and push yourself out of your comfort zone at least once a day.